My first Mojo program

 In Mojo, you do not need to write the last line.

-is equal to magic run mojo run file.mojo
+is a short form of pixi run mojo run file.mojo

-.
-It directs Magic to run the Mojo compiler that is installed in your current environment (.magic/envs
+: You tells pixi to run the Mojo compiler that is installed in your current environment (.pixi/envs

 file.